6.3.2 Membership of boards of examiners

 c.
 Staff who are not ex officio members of any board of studies (for example, part-time staff, retired staff who are re-employed to undertake teaching duties, external specialists from industry, commerce and elsewhere).
 This group are also appointed members of the board of examiners.

-3. Nominations of members of board of examiners in category b. or c. must be submitted by the chair of the board of examiners to Student Planning and Assessment (using the form at Appendix A6.05) together with a written case for the appointment being approved and the curriculum vitae of the nominee.
+3. Nominations of members of board of examiners in category b. or c. must be submitted by the chair of the board of examiners to Student Registry (using the form at Appendix A6.05) together with a written case for the appointment being approved and the curriculum vitae of the nominee.

 4. Postgraduate students engaged in teaching or assessment will not normally be appointed members of a board of examiners.